YerkoPalma/ideas/README.md

 I think that an awesome new version of the popular game could be made.
 A web version and an awesome holographic version.

+## Config manager

+### description:

+Many npm packages use config files, like `eslint`, `babel`, `flow`, etc. So it would be useful to have a single json file to manage all of that config files.

 # Summary

 Here is a quick and highly opinionated summary about the ideas, showing three metrics from 1 to 10, except for the dificulty that goes from 1 to 5.
 The priority is the sum of the three metrics, and give us the order of development of the ideas.